 Serums offer a third kind of acne treatment for your skin.
-Azelaic acid, for example, can both reduce redness and help break up the hardened oils the clog pores and make whiteheads4 and blackheads.
-If you a tendency to redness when your skin is warmed, either by coming in from the cold or by drinking a hot beverage, acne serums that contain azelaic acid and gotu kola can be very useful for “calming” the skin.
+Azelaic acid, for example, can both reduce redness and help break up the hardened oils that clog pores and make whiteheads and blackheads.
+If you have a tendency to redness when your skin is warmed, either by coming in from the cold or by drinking a hot beverage, acne serums that contain azelaic acid and gotu kola can be very useful for “calming” the skin.

 It’s important that your moisturizer does not contain isopropyl alcohol.
 Many products contain enough isopropyl alcohol to make your skin feel tingly—which is a sign that the top layer of cells has been killed and will dry out—but not enough alcohol actually to kill acne bacteria.
 They offer the worst possible acne treatment.

 Instead, moisturize your skin with products that contain ingredients such as dimethicone and siloxane.
-These ingredients lock moisture in your skin so it is more resistant to dry air and sun.
-The best moisturizers also contain herbal ingredients like green tea (Camelia sinensis) extract, which reduces the production of oil in pores while dimethicone keeps moisture in surrounding skin.
+These ingredients lock moisture in your skin, so it is more resistant to dry air and sun.
+The best moisturizers also contain herbal ingredients like green tea (Camellia sinensis) extract, which reduces the production of oil in pores, while dimethicone keeps moisture in surrounding skin.

 These first five products are acne care essentials.
 But there are five more products that can help you clear up lingering skin care issues even after acne is gone.